shiro717/Theoretical-Model-for-Optical-Measurements/README.md

-The derivation for 4D quantum Hall coefficient describes our theoretical model in detail.
-Others are scripts for simulations under certain restrictions.
+The derivation for 4D quantum Hall coefficient describes our theoretical model in details.
+Others are scripts for simulations under certain restrictions (such as no longitudinal conductivity or no incident polarization).